 Lemon twist, for garnish

 1. Fill a cocktail shaker halfway full with cracked ice.
-Add the Brilliance, vermouth, and bitters.
+Add the Scotch, vermouth, and bitters.
 Stir well.

 2. Strain into a cocktail glass.
 Garnish with the lemon twist.

 PS: The Rob Roy bar in Seattle is one of the best bars in the world, and probably even more memorable than this drink.
 Just wanted to make sure you knew.

 So, it was just a few weeks ago when I was talking about how flavored vodkas weren’t necessarily my boozy jam, but then went and talked about this Cucumbers and Tonic highball I was having and how tasty it was.
 And now here I am, doing it again!
 Sorta.
 I mean, here, I’m talking (typing?) about, or about to type about, a smoked vodka that I really am liking.
 Specifically, Chase Smoke flavored vodka, a bottle of which showed up in the mails recently (lucky for me, and then some!).
 It’s made by smoking spring water with English Oak for five good days, and then blending with Chase vodka (which itself is made from British potatoes, grown on a farm in Herefordshire – same farm the distillery is on if I have it all right).
 But what does it all mean?
 It seems like it could go perfectly wrong, but it goes perfectly right!
 With a memorable and lovely oak smokiness, and echoes of the forest and campfires and sunsets in fall.
 That last bit too much?
 Well, sometimes that’s okay!
 Sadly, right up front, I have to admit I don’t think it’s available in my own state of WA at this moment – but soon, one hopes.
 Secondly up front, I think this smoked vodka dream was really designed to craft legendary Bloody Marys – and I don’t like Bloody Marys.
 SHHHH!
 Don’t tell.